 Tree surgery has proven to be useless and counterproductive according to many experts!
 (Wessoly, Erb)

-In the past, so-called “tree surgery” measures were taken for tree wounds.
+In the past, so-called “tree surgery” measures were taken for open tree wounds.
 These practices included gouging, drilling and the use of wood preservatives.
 This did more damage to the trees than good.
-The natural well-functioning compartmentalisation and regeneration zone was often damaged or removed.
+The natural, well-functioning compartmentalization and regeneration zone is often damaged or removed.

 So-called “wound closure agents” have also not proven to be effective and fungus-inhibiting – such agents should be avoided when building treehouses – the tree knows exactly how to deal with injuries.